rmiravalles/rmiravalles.github.io/_posts/2025-05-20-more-pulumi-fundamentals.md

 pulumi.export("ResourceGroupName", resource_group.name)
 pulumi.export("ResourceGroupLocation", resource_group.location)
 ```
-This line exports the resource group name and location.
-This allows you to see the values in the Pulumi console and use them in other parts of the program.
+This block exports the resource group name and location.
+This allows you to see the values in the console and use them in other parts of the program.
 The `pulumi.export` function takes two arguments: the name of the export and the value to export.
 The name of the export is used to identify the value in the Pulumi console, and the value is the value to export.

 # Pulumi up